-How you intend to use your loan can come with restrictions.
-If you have a need for the money and the ability to repay it, you can apply and use the quick cash loan amount in any way you choose.
-However some lenders may ask how you intend to use the loan amount.
+How the loan is intended to be used can come with restrictions.
+If applicants have a need for the money and have the ability to repay it, in some circumstances they can apply and use the quick cash loan amount in any way they choose.
+However, some lenders may ask how the loan amount will be used.

-If you’re planning to use your quick loan to cover utility bills, you may want to get in touch with your utility company first to see if there are payment plans available.
-Also, if you’re applying for a quick loan to cover necessities or to make repayments on existing debts, you may want to consider a longer-term solution to your credit needs.
+It's important to note that if you’re struggling with covering costs like utility bills, it's a better idea to get in touch with the utility company first to see if there are payment plans available.
+Also, quick loans aren't suitable to cover necessities or to make repayments on existing debts, so if that's the issue you may want to consider a longer term solution to your credit needs.

 Are quick loans safe?

-Before you apply for any type of credit product it’s important to find out if it’s safe.
-When you apply, there are a few ways to check if your lender is reputable.
+Before applying for any type of credit product, it’s important to find out if it’s safe.
+Here are a few ways to check if a lender is reputable.

-First, you can see if they’re registered on ASIC Connect's Professional Registers.
+- Check the lender's site for a credit license, you can also check if it is registered on ASIC Connect's Professional Registers.